-It’s a typical question: How long does cannabis take to grow?
+It’s a typical question: How long does marijuana take to grow?
 Cannabis plants typically take three to four months to mature, but you can cultivate a high-quality specimen in as little as eight weeks with the appropriate equipment and technique.
-So, how long does a cannabis plant take to grow?
+So, how long does a marijuana plant take to grow?

 Growing Cannabis: How Long Does Each Stage Take?